Happy Humphrey: Professional wrestling career

 Humphrey, who at the time was working on a farm where he was known for his uncommon strength, began his wrestling career in 1953 by wrestling a bear for 28 minutes.
 For about eight years, Humphrey wrestled a number of matches, some of them televised, often against Haystacks Calhoun who regularly weighed over 600 lb himself.
 Humphrey's most notable match was a sold-out main event against Calhoun at Madison Square Garden, promoted by Vince McMahon Sr.

 Humphrey's promoters had a 1951 Pontiac heavily modified to carry the wrestler around: seats were removed and extra shocks were installed to support Humphrey's enormous weight (and also as a gimmick).
 In addition, he was usually weighed before matches on meat scales at rendering facilities.

 In 1960, Humphrey met future multiple NWA World Champion Harley Race, who was only 17 at the time.
 Race, who was just beginning his own career, was hired as Humphrey's driver and he also wrestled Humphrey on multiple occasions.
 Race earned $5 per day, plus room and board, for driving Humphrey, and $25 for each match he wrestled with Humphrey.
 According to Race, Humphrey was so large that normal showers could not accommodate him.
 As a result, Humphrey was obliged to lie naked on the ground while Race would apply liquid soap to his body, scrub him with a mop and then rinse him off with a garden hose.
 Race also stated that Humphrey, who taught Race how to take bumps properly, was a very kind person and one of the few wrestlers of his era who took the time to sign an autograph for everyone and to socialize with fans.

+Humphrey estimated he travelled 90,000 miles a year from 1956 to 1962.

 Outside wrestling

 Humphrey had difficulty fitting in with regular society due to his great size.
 People stared at him on the street, and he was often refused service at restaurants.
 In one incident in Alabama, he became stuck in a telephone booth and eight police officers were required to extract him.
 In another incident (this time in New Orleans), Humphrey attended a movie and became stuck in the theater seat.
 Welders had to cut the seats around him in order to get him out.
 Towards the end of his regular career, he recognized his problem and had an operation to remove 100 lb of fat from his body; however, he gained the weight back soon afterwards.

+He told Wrestling World magazine that his vast eating habits - including two dozen eggs, three plates of toast, and two pounds of ham, with about two gallons of milk for breakfast - would cost him the equivalent of $320 a day.